imagekitio/docs-keep-a-changelog/features/image-transformations/resize-crop-and-other-transformations.md

 ### Opacity - (o)

 It is used to specify the opacity level of the output image.
-A non-tarnsparent image can be made semi-transparent by specifying an opacity level that is less than 100.
-If an image already has a transparency, then it is further multiplied based on the specified value.
+A non-transparent image can be made semi-transparent by specifying an opacity level that is less than 100.
+An already transparent image is made more transparent based on the specified value.
 It accepts numerical values ranging from 0 to 100, where 0 would produce a completely transparent image, and 100 would have no effect.

 If a background (`bg`) color is specified along with opacity, then that color is blended with the resultant image, leading to a non-transparent (opaque) image, but with the `bg` color mixed in.
 Alpha component, if present in the `bg` value, will be ignored.

 **Possible Values** - Integer values from 0 to 100, inclusive